arangodb/docs/3.8/graphs-custom-pregel.md

 Based on a vertex accumulator you can also write a custom global accumulator.
-Before a new superstep begins the global accumulators are distributed to the DB-Servers by the conductor.
+Before a new superstep begins the global accumulators are distributed to the DB-Servers by the coordinator.
 During the superstep, vertex programs can read from those accumulators and send messages to them.
 Those messages are then accumulated per DB-Server in a cleared version of the accumulator, i.e. sending a message does call updated but the _write accumulator_ is cleared when the superset begins.

-After the superstep the accumulated values are collected by the conductor and then aggregated.
+After the superstep the accumulated values are collected by the coordinator and then aggregated.
 Finally the new value of the global accumulator is available in the `onPostStep` program.